theoportlock/workforce/README.md

 # Pattern Recognition

 This is a project designed to find patterns in a bitarray datastream.
+To begin, setup the virtual environment with the following commands: source mypython/bin/activate

+deactivate afterward by:
+deactivate

 ## 1. Pipeline Summary